 Reserve your spot below with Signup Genius: Click on the “Sign Up” button on the time you want to reserve, then be sure to click the Orange “Submit and Sign Up” button at the bottom of the page to fill in your information.
-Sign up will close at 5 pm Wednesday, August 12.
-Jana is looking forward to meeting you!
+Sign up will close at 5 pm Wednesday, September 23.
+Jana is looking forward to seeing you!

 A patron of our library has generously decided to donate 300 of her Harlequin Romance novels from the last 3-5 years to anyone who would like them.
 If you are interested in some of these books, please call or send us an email and we can put you in touch with Judy.

 We are kicking off the Summer Reading Program on Monday, June 15!
 This year there will be no in-person program, but kids in grades K-5 can come in to pick up a take home bag of crafts and a reading log.
 New craft bags will be available each Monday through July 20.
 We are looking forward to seeing you soon!

 Bertolet Memorial Library sent a challenge to the art students of Forreston High School this semester: design a new logo for our library.
 The students accepted!
 Under the guidance of art teacher Mrs. Dana Russell-Brown, the students learned about graphic design, including placement, colors, and designing for the customer.
 The results were outstanding!
 After discussion and a vote by the library board, the top three winners were chosen.
 Heinz, Erdmann, and Fox all received a gift card and new headphones for their efforts.
 You will see their work on our social media sites, our letterhead, and programming flyers.
 Congratulations to the top three designs and to all the students who created their best work!